mikelma/craftium/craftium-docs/installation.md

 pip install .
 ```

 This last command should compile minetest, install python dependencies, and, finally, craftium.
 If the installation process fails, please consider submitting an issue [here](https://github.com/mikelma/craftium/issues).
+Note that this command only installs the minimum dependencies to run craftium, execute `pip install ".[examples]"` for installing optional dependencies (e.g., for running examples).